 Of course, other topics are included alongside these primary themes—topics such as money, measurement, geometry, time telling, graphs, estimation, prime and composite numbers, Roman numerals, and solving for unknowns.
 While manipulative use remains essential for understanding new concepts, the amount of time spent using the manipulatives decreases in Epsilon and Zeta.

-Pre-Algebra topics are similar to those in other such courses: positive and negative numbers, exponents, roots and radicals, order of operation, geometry, ratio and proportions, and other such topics.
+Pre-Algebra topics are similar to those in other such courses: positive and negative numbers, exponents, roots and radicals, the order of operation, geometry, ratio and proportions, and other such topics.
 One unusual topic for this level is irrational numbers.

 High School Courses

 As you move into the high school level books, students are able to work more independently.
 The instruction manual for each level is written to the student.
-Students need to watch the DVD presentation then read through the instruction manual before tackling the workbook.
+Students need to watch the DVD presentation and then read through the instruction manual before tackling the workbook.
 Workbooks include extra instruction for unusual problems, especially for some of the honors or enrichment problems, but they do not serve as complete course books on their own.

-Even at high school level, Demme presents concepts simply and clearly, avoiding dense-sounding mathematical abstractions common to so many high school textbooks.
+Even at the high school level, Demme presents concepts simply and clearly, avoiding dense-sounding mathematical abstractions common to so many high school textbooks.
 The high school courses feature many word problems and applications that make the lessons more interesting.
 The instruction manuals include complete answers with step-by-step solutions for all the exercises and tests, plus a glossary and an index.

 While some students might be able to work through the courses independently, many will need parental or tutorial assistance.
 Math-U-See offers online co-op classes for those who might want to take a course with other students under the supervision of an experienced teacher.

 Math-U-See’s PreCalculus with Trigonometry course dedicates a significant amount of space to trigonometry as one might expect from the title.
 Vectors, functions, logarithms, and a few other advanced math topics are also covered.
 PreCalculus students need a protractor, ruler, and a scientific calculator.
-(Note that this course and Calculus are the only Math-U-See courses that require a calculator.)
 This is a straightforward, fairly traditional course.

-Calculus teaches the content typical of other calculus courses it also includes chapters titled “Physics Applications” and “Economics Applications” that help students grasp how useful calculus can be.
+Calculus teaches the content typical of other calculus courses, and it also includes chapters titled “Physics Applications” and “Economics Applications” that help students grasp how useful calculus can be.
 Calculus does not include an honors component since the course already includes content that will challenge advanced students.
+(Note that Algebra 1, PreCalculus and Calculus are the only Math-U-See courses that require a calculator.)